noahdgrant/lc3-vm/README.md

 HELLO_STR .STRINGZ "Hello World!"  ; store this string here in the program .END                               ; mark the end of the file
 ```

+Use xxd to see binary output from file for looking at VM code